How to tape tinnitus

 Australian Owned and Operated

-$12.95 shipping - FREE on orders over $175+
+$12.95 shipping - FREE on orders over $200+

 Tinnitus is a form of hearing impairment and a growing problem.
 Especially young people are affected early on by going to concerts or festivals and listening to loud music with earplugs.
 However, other causes for tinnitus are known such as various ear disorders, side effects of medication or a symptom of other diseases.In the neck, neck and head region, there are several muscles that can influence tinnitus or headache complaints, which can make the complaints worse.
 Also, many trigger points occur in this area.
 A therapist can examine and determine whether there are possibilities for treatment with CureTape®, but CrossLinqs can also be applied to trigger points in this region.

-The treatment does not guarantee that the annoying noise will disappear or diminish, but it is worth the effort.
+Below, we describe a treatment option with both CureTape® and an application with CrossLinq.
+The treatment does not guarantee that the noise will disappear or diminish, but it is worth the effort.

-Tinnitus treatment option with CureTape® kinesiology tape
+How to Tape Tinnitus with CureTape® kinesiology tape

 The sternocleidomastoid muscle is an important muscle that can affect tinnitus.
 This muscle stabilises the head.
 The area where this muscle runs is very sensitive as nerves and blood vessels run under its surface.
+By taping this muscle, it is possible to influence tinnitus.
+The method has not been scientifically proven, but experienced tapers indicate that it can alleviate symptoms in some clients.

 Because of the sensitivity, you should not use a stretch when applying the tape and you should remove the tape carefully in case of irritation.

-Cut a Y-tape from a strip 2.5 cm wide and measure the length of the tape in the stretched position of the muscle.
-Apply the tape without stretching with the muscle in stretched position, from the mastoid process and the lateral part of the linea nuchae superior, towards the manubrium sterni, extremitas sternalis claviculae.
+1. Cut a Y-tape from a strip 2.5 cm wide and measure the length of the tape in the stretched position of the muscle.

 This taping application can also be used for other indications such as torticollis, thoracic outlet syndrome (TOS) and headaches.